Skip to main content

 If you're sending the controller to a different organization, the original Studio's admin needs to delete the controller from Studio to release the binding before the new Studio can add it.

-• The channel indicator shows the channel's intended state, not the raw relay state.
-If you've configured a channel as "normally closed", the indicator is on when the channel is "active" even though the relay is open.
+• A channel indicator shows the channel's intended on/off state.
+If you've set a channel as "normally closed", its light is on when the channel is "active" — even though that's when its contacts are open.

 • You can turn the indicators off entirely from Studio if your install needs to be dark.

-• Manual Control mode drives the indicators in real time so you can verify wiring without a multimeter.
+• Manual Control drives the indicators in real time, so you can verify wiring without a multimeter.

-• During a Hard Lock, the firmware overrides every indicator with the purple blink so the E-stop is visually unmissable.
+• During a Hard Lock, every light on the front panel switches to the purple blink, so the E-stop is visually unmissable.